godwokenrises/godwoken-doc/docs/intro.md

 ## Decentralization Roadmap

-We provide a solid roadmap to evolve the Godwoken network step by step from semi-decentialization to fully-decentialization.
+We provide a solid roadmap to evolve the Godwoken network step by step from semi-decentralization to fully decentralization.

-- **Stage 1 (initial lauch)**: The whole network has one sequencer to sort transactions.
+- **Stage 1 (initial launch)**: The whole network has one sequencer to sort transactions.
 Developers can run their own Godwoken nodes in the readonly mode and watch the on-chain rollup transactions to compute and verify the rollup global state.

-- **Stage 2**: The network will introduce permission-less challenger node, everyone can run their Godwoken nodes in challenger mode.
-If the sequencer commits an invalid state, then, a challenging will be automatically processed by a random Godwoken node (depending on which node sends the challenging first) .
-If the challenging has successed, then the sequencer will lose staked assets on layer1 and the rollup's state will be reverted.
+- **Stage 2**: The network will introduce permissionless challenger node, everyone can run their Godwoken nodes in challenger mode.
+If the sequencer commits an invalid state, then, a challenge will be automatically processed by a random Godwoken node.
+It depends on which node sends the challenge first.
+If the challenge has successed, the sequencer will lose the staked assets on layer1 and the rollup's state will be reverted.

-- **Stage 3**: The nerwork will introduce permission-less full node, multiple sequencer mechanism will be investigated and explored.
+- **Stage 3**: The network will introduce permissionless full nodes.
+The multiple sequencer mechanism will be investigated and explored.

 ## References